poppastring/dasblog-core/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/poppastring/dasblog-core?branch=master&svg=true)](https://ci.appveyor.com/project/poppastring/dasblog-core)

-## Core Tenants - "This we believe"
+## Core Tenets - "This we believe"

 - We want to pragmatically reuse core DasBlog projects where feasible (includes reusing existing config files).
 - Do not be afraid to abandon features/projects that are easily solved with a NuGet package (Pop3, CAPTCHA, Noda Time, etc.)